donnell-f/gradescope-sleuth/README.md

             Writes output to <filename> in submissions directory.
 Note: don't put quotes around the file name or specify a path.
 That is not supported yet.
+        -crad
+            Set the context radius for in-context matches (i.e. how many lines to print above and below the match).

     regex one {-uin | -email} [-case] [-f] [-outf] <expression>